giedrius2020/FirstProject/README.md

 # Particle simulator
-The main idea of this project is to create an easily scalable solution, which allows to model various visual particle simulations easily and in a real-time-controlable manner for any kind of parameter like particle count, lifetime, force strength, friction, speed, etc.
+The main idea of this project is to create an easily scalable solution, which allows to model various visual particle simulations easily.
+Various sorts of system parameters should be controlled in a real-time manner with sliders or other type of user input.
+Any parameters can be created and controlled. like particle count, lifetime, force strength, friction, speed, etc.

 Tools used: Python, MVC, PyQt5, pyqtgraph